Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 Until the 19th century, a cabaret in France was a place to eat and drink, and it was easy to recognize thanks to a sign on the facade with an ivy cork.

-At that time, cabarets were places where people could forget about social barriers for a while and have fun.
-Cabaret shows in Paris entertained all kinds of public, from the bourgeoisie to simple workers, with a play or show while eating or drinking.
+During the Belle Époque era, cabarets in Paris became “café-concerts,” with cheap prices that were affordable for all pockets.
+Cabarets were places where people could forget about social barriers for a while and have fun.
 The atmosphere was festive; men could keep their hats on, and they used to drink and smoke all night long.

 The best cabarets in Paris during the Belle Époque were Le Chat Noir (1881-1897) and Les Folies Bergère (since 1869).